HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 · Healthy sleep habits for your toddlers are

-· Maintain a sleep schedule the routine you established for the first year is even more important for your toddler
+· Maintain a sleep schedule.
+The routine you established for the first year is even more important for your toddler

-· Avoid a long nap during the day time.
-It affects night time sleeping.
+· Avoid a long nap during the daytime.
+It affects nighttime sleeping.

-· Help your child wind down about half an hour before bed time with stories and quiet activities.
+· Help your child wind down about half an hour before bedtime with stories and quiet activities.

 · Be gentle but firm if your child protests.

-· Keep the bedroom quiet cozy and good for sleeping, such as keeping the light dim.
+· Keep the bedroom quiet, cozy, and good for sleeping, such as keeping the light dim.

 · Soft, soothing music might be comforting.

-Children [3 to 5 year]
+Children [3 to 5 years]

 Healthy sleep habits for your children

-· Avoid screens before bed time.
+· Avoid screens before bedtime.

 · Set some limits, such as how many books you will read together.